 With 2FA enabled, after filling in your Paystack username and password, you’ll need to input a code generated from an authenticator app or use one of your backup codes to log in.

-We’ve detailed how to enable 2FA on your Dashboard using different authenticator apps like Authy, Google Authenticator and Last Pass Authenticator in this article.
+We’ve detailed how to enable 2FA on your Dashboard using different authenticator apps like Authy and Last Pass Authenticator in this article.

 What is an authenticator app?

 An authenticator app is a mobile application that generates security codes or Time-based One-time Passwords (TOTP) used to verify log in access to websites or accounts.